Ebola virus epidemic in Liberia: Early events

 By 23 April, thirty-four cases and six deaths from Ebola in Liberia were recorded.
 By 17 June, sixteen people had died from the disease in the country.
 The initial cases were thought to be malaria, an extremely common disease in Liberia, and thus leading to doctors being infected with the Ebola virus.

 By 17 June, the first deaths occurred in Monrovia from Ebola when seven patients died from the disease.
 Among them was a nurse, along with other members of her household.
 At the time, there were about 16 cases reported in Liberia in total.
 The nurse was treated at Redemption Hospital, a free state-run health care facility in New Kru Town, west of Monrovia.

 On 2 July, the head surgeon of Redemption Hospital died from the disease.
 He was treated at the JFK Medical Center in Monrovia.
 Following his death Redemption Hospital was shut down, and patients were either transferred or referred to other facilities in the area.
 By 21 July, four nurses at Phebe Hospital in Bong County contracted the disease.
-On 27 July, Dr. Samuel Brisbane, one of Liberia's top doctors, died from Ebola.
+On 27 July, Samuel Brisbane, one of Liberia's top doctors, died from Ebola.
 A doctor from Uganda also died from the disease.
-Two U.S. health care workers, one a doctor (Dr. Kent Brantly) and the other a nurse were also infected with the disease.
+Two U.S. health care workers, one a doctor (Kent Brantly) and the other a nurse were also infected with the disease.
 Both of them missionaries, they were medically evacuated from Liberia to the US for treatment where they made a full recovery.

 By 28 July, most border crossings had been closed, with medical checkpoints set up at the remaining ports and quarantines in some areas.
 Arik Air suspended all flights between Nigeria and Liberia.
 On 30 July, Liberia shut down its schools in an attempt to prevent the outbreak from spreading.